SniffBakaSniff/Discord-Counting-Bot/README.md

-This is absaloute the worst thing ever and i should never code again
+This is absolutely the worst thing ever and i should never code again